k65yang/general_code/task1.md

     % If there are less than 5 cards from a suit, flush impossible is_str_fls = false;
 else
-    % Determine which suit is the domanant suit main_suit = mode(suit);
+    % Determine which suit is the dominant suit main_suit = mode(suit);
     if main_suit == 0
         main_suit = 4;